 // Optional pre-processing steps (uncomment as needed)

-// input.Deskew(); // Use this to straighten images that are slightly tilted
+// input.Deskew(); // Automatically straighten tilted scans

 // Perform OCR on the provided input